HealthCareLA/HCLA-website/src/content/pages/our-impact.md

           for those who need it most.
         content2: >-
           As the managed care landscape continues to transform, HCLA IPA has the experience and agility to pivot along with it, ensuring that we will be here to meet the needs of our health centers and patient members—not just now but for the long term.
+        image:
+          src: /images/photo-legacy.png
+          alt: legacy Image
+          width: 380
+          height: 380
+        points:
+          - State-of-the-art information technology
+          - Compliance guidance
+          - Utilization management
+          - Data analytics
+          - Fiscal services
+          - Network development
+          - Claims processing
+          - Customer service
+          - Care management
   - _bookshop_name: our_impact/goal
     image:
       src: /images/community.png